ickings1800/beancurdsite/contact.md

 title: Sun-Up Bean Food Manufacturing | Contact
 layout: default
 permalink: /contact/
-Description: Do feel free to contact us regarding enquiries or request quotations for our product ranges.
+description: Do feel free to call us or send an email regarding enquiries or request quotations for our product ranges.
 ---

 {% include contact.html %}